Transformer Wave Function for two dimensional frustrated magnets: emergence of a Spin-Liquid Phase in the Shastry-Sutherland Model: Results

+We discussed in Section~\ref{sec:wavefunction} that the motivation for our ViT wave function is to leverage the power of representation learning.
+Instead of using a neural network simply as a universal approximator to map spin configurations to wave function amplitudes, we train the network to map spin states into a feature space.
+These features are then used as an input to a shallow neural network to predict the amplitude corresponding to the input configuration [see Eq.~\eqref{eq:rbm}].
+This change in perspective has important practical ramifications: it dispenses with the need of having complex-valued parameters in the feature extractor $V(\boldsymbol{\sigma}; \phi)$, making the training of deep networks much easier.
+In this section, we verify that the network indeed learns a set of non-trivial features in the course of training, and we find that some of these features are even interpretable in a simple limiting case.

-The composition defined in Eq.~\eqref{eq:composition} (motivated by the representation learning theory) plays a crucial role in determining the accuracy of our results.
-Here, we focus on the ability of the ViT state to automatically construct, during the minimization of the variational energy, meaningful hidden representations.
-For a given set of configurations $\{ \boldsymbol{\sigma}_i \}$ (sampled along the Monte Carlo procedure), we compute the corresponding hidden vectors $\{\mathbf{z}_i\}$ of size $d \gg 1$, which can be visualized in two dimensions after a dimensional reduction.
-For this task, we apply the standard Uniform Manifold Approximation and Projection (UMAP)~\cite{mcinnes2020}.
-An exemplification of this approach is easily given in the limit $J^\prime=0$, where the system reduces to the (unfrustrated) Heisenberg model for which the exact sign structure of the ground state is known from the Marshall-sign rule~\cite{marshall1955}.
+To this end, we examine the limit $J^\prime=0$, in which the system reduces to the unfrustrated Heisenberg model; here, the ground state properties are characterized by the presence of antiferromagnetic order.
+In addition, the exact sign structure of the ground state follows the Marshall sign rule~\cite{marshall1955}.
+For a given set of configurations $\{ \boldsymbol{\sigma}_i \}$ (sampled along the Monte Carlo procedure), we compute the corresponding hidden vectors $\{\mathbf{z}_i\}$ of size $d \gg 1$, which can be visualized in two dimensions after a dimensional reduction with the standard Uniform Manifold Approximation and Projection method (UMAP)~\cite{mcinnes2020}.

+In Fig.~\ref{fig:umap}, we color each feature or representation $\mathbf{z}_i$ according to the exact sign of the amplitude corresponding to the spin configuration $\boldsymbol{\sigma}_i$.
+Before the Transformer is trained, i.e., with random network weights, there is no discernible structure in the representations (see Fig.~\ref{fig:umap}a).
+After training, by means of minimizing the variational energy, we see instead that features have a highly non-trivial structure: they are grouped into different clusters of the representation space (see Fig.~\ref{fig:umap}b).
+This is a direct result of the training.